cloudposse/atmos/website/docs/cli/commands/describe/describe-affected.md

 Note that if you specify the `--repo-path` flag with the path to the already cloned repository, the command will not clone the target repository, but instead will use the already cloned one to compare the current branch with.
-In this case, the `--ref`, `--sha`, `--ssh-key` and `--ssh-key-password` flags are not used and are ignored if specified.
+In this case, the `--ref`, `--sha`, `--ssh-key` and `--ssh-key-password` flags are not used, and an error will be thrown if the `--repo-path` flag and any of the `--ref`, `--sha`, `--ssh-key` or `--ssh-key-password` flags are provided at the same time.

 The command works by: